HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 {{ figure_markup(
   image="css-transforms-wpt-dashboard-experimental.png",
-  caption="CSS Transforms Web Page Tests dashboard (experimental).", description="A recent compat 2021 graph showing the same CSS transforms in experimental browsers, in which all browsers are scoring 90% or better.", width=720, height=479
+  caption='CSS Transforms Web Page Tests dashboard (experimental).<br>(Source: <a hreflang="en" href="https://wpt.fyi/compat2021?feature=css-transforms">Web Platform Tests</a>)',
+  description="Compat 2021 graph showing the same CSS transforms in experimental browsers, in which all browsers are scoring 90% or better.", width=720, height=479
   )
 }}

 A recent compat 2021 graph showing the same CSS transforms in experimental browsers as above shows all browsers are scoring 90% or better in their experimental versions, which show future versions of the browsers.
-This was one of the areas with big, visible improvements in stable browsers, which continue to improve, aspart of Interop 2022 involves continuing Compat 2021 work.
+This was one of the areas with big, visible improvements in stable browsers, which continue to improve, as part of Interop 2022 involves continuing Compat 2021 work.

 #### `aspect-ratio`